jpfairbanks/SemanticModels.jl/doc/src/theory.md

 possible state transitions are based in the second implementation, while the first model has a black box of `:Symbol`s that are not distinguishable in program analysis.

-The original type graph shows how the model works.
+The original type graph $g$ shows how the model works.
-![Using Symbol values to represent states](img/exampletypegraph.dot.svg) We can establish a graph morphism between the typegraph of the refined implementation and the original implementation.
+![Using Symbol values to represent states](img/exampletypegraph.dot.svg)

+The refined model has a typegraph $G$, which includes the new singleton types as well as different tuple types.

+We can establish a graph homomorphism $\phi: G \to g$ such that $\phi(v) = v$ for all $v$ in $V(g) \cap V(G)$.
+The following figure shows this homomorphism by drawing vertices $v\in G$ with the same color as $\phi(v)\in g$.
 ![Using Symbol values to represent states](img/typegraphmorphism.dot.svg) Within this typegraph we have a subgraph that contains the state transitions for the agents.
-In this way the compiler has been taught to understand the semantics of the model.
+We can draw this subgraph separately to show how the compiler has been taught to understand the semantics of the model.
 ![The typegraph understand the transition graph of the agents](img/type_DFA.dot.svg)

 The embedding of model semantics into the type system enables programs to reason over the behavior of the models.